-- Reading suggestions
+- Reading Suggestions

-- Times Tables Games
+- Times Table Rockstars

 - Purple Mash

-- Calculation methods
+- Calculation Methods

 Please note we are now a NUT FREE SCHOOL, so children cannot bring any nut products to school in their packed lunches.
 We appreciate your co-operation with this.

-- Reading books and Home School Diaries should be taken home daily.
+- Reading books and Home School Planners should be taken home daily.
 We can then ensure that children get the satisfaction of sticking with a book and finishing it.
 We’re happy to give suggestions if it’s tricky to find a book which ‘grabs’ your child.

 - Named water bottles should be in school daily and either taken home every night or at the end of the week.

 We are very keen to maintain open communication and a partnership with you.
-If there is anything you would like to talk to us about please catch us before or after school or make an appointment in advance.
+If there is anything you would like to talk to us about, please catch us before or after school or make an appointment in advance.